ARCED-Foundation/conjoint-table/README.md

 # Step to step guide for randomization with a survey example:

-Let’s assume we want to conduct a conjoint experiment where "price" and "warranty" will be together in random order at the top of the list while allowing other attributes to appear in any order.
+Let’s assume we want to conduct a conjoint experiment where we have set of attributes.
 The attribute list are given below:

 | Attributes | Values |
 | :---- | :---- |